Hands Across the Table: Production

 The film was intended primarily as a vehicle to promote Lombard's comedic acting abilities.
 She had originally wanted Cary Grant in the role of Theodore Drew III, but scheduling conflicts made him impossible to get.

 MacMurray was not known for his comedic acting abilities and found it difficult to be humorous enough for the role.
 Director Mitchell Leisen and Lombard both worked extremely hard to get the performance they wanted out of him.
 Lombard at one point sat on MacMurray's chest, pounding on him with her fists and yelling, "Now Uncle Fred, you be funny or I'll pluck your eyebrows out!"
 Lombard and MacMurray were unable to create the chemistry that they had with various other on-screen partners.
 Leisen said, "The main problem with Fred in those days was that he didn't project much sex, aside from being very good looking.
 In the scene where he says 'Aren't you going to kiss me good-night?'
 Carole was supposed to walk in and kiss him, then walk out of the frame.
 Well, she came out past the camera, just looked at me and shrugged her shoulders, as if to say, 'So what?'
 Poor Fred!"
-Lombard and MacMurray liked each other immensely, Lombard going to parties at the MacMurray's house and vice versa.
+Lombard and MacMurray liked each other immensely, Lombard going to parties at the MacMurrays' house and vice versa.
 With Leisen's direction, they were able to project their genial relationship onto the screen.
-Of the scene in which MacMurray calls his fiancee and Lombard continuously interrupts stating "Bermuda calling," Leisen said, "When they finished the take, Carole and Fred collapsed on the floor in laughter; they laughed until they couldn't laugh any more.
+Of the scene in which MacMurray calls his fiancée and Lombard continuously interrupts stating "Bermuda calling," Leisen said, "When they finished the take, Carole and Fred collapsed on the floor in laughter; they laughed until they couldn't laugh any more.
 It wasn't in the script, but I made sure the cameras kept turning and I used it in the picture.
 It is so hard to make actors laugh naturally – I wasn't about to throw that bit out."